We’ve talked to the Australia’s DIY masters to bring you their tricks of the trade, so your rental property can be seen in the best light.

 “Gardens, bushes and trees need to be trimmed back regularly,”

-says the company, adding that landlords should pay particular attention to any trees immediately around the house to ensure they are not at risk of falling or filling the gutters with leaves.
+says the company, adding that Residential Rental Providers should pay particular attention to any trees immediately around the house to ensure they are not at risk of falling or filling the gutters with leaves.

 Learn from the professionals, and any attention and elbow grease you put in now is sure to boost revenue further down the line.